odelevingne/CV/README.md

 Oliver Delevingne
 =========

-An enthusiastic and determined junior level developer, throwing everything I have at improving my skillset.
+An enthusiastic and determined junior level developer with a passion for tech, putting everything I have at improving my skillset.
 Off the back of a 3 month, full time and highly intensive web development course at [Makers Academy](http://www.makersacademy.com/), the spark has been ignited and I'm looking to delve into an exciting new career.

 Code Examples
 -------------